Eleanor Roosevelt, former First Lady once said:

 First, it can’t be done.

-Second, it might can be done but it’s not worth doing.
+Second, it might can be done but is it worth doing?

-You’ve gotta love the thought processes of human nature.
+You’ve gotta love the thought processes of some folks.

 We should live each day. . .expecting to receive God ideas.

 “The intelligent man is always open to new ideas.
 In fact, he looks for them.”